What is the first step?

 Who is psychotherapy for?

 Mindfulness-based psychotherapy is about exploring and transforming our relationship to ourselves and to those in the world around us.
-In this way, it works with a large range of issues including anxiety, depression, feeling stuck, low self-esteem, eating disorders, relationship problems, being unable to get in touch with our feelings or being overwhelmed by our feelings and many other issues that arise in our lives.
+In this way, it works with a large range of issues including anxiety, depression, early relational trauma, feeling stuck, low self-esteem, eating disorders, relationship problems, attachment issues, being unable to get in touch with our feelings or conversely being overwhelmed by our feelings and the many other issues that can arise in our lives.